appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/network-access.md

 ## Installing Appcircle Server on Ubuntu with Docker

-This section covers the installation process of the Appcircle Server on the Ubuntu operating system using Docker.
+This section covers the external resource domains during the installation process of the Appcircle Server on the Ubuntu operating system using Docker.

 - `Appcircle server zip` and `Container Images`
   - cdn.appcircle.io